 Kyle Reynolds, Fiserv Forum and Milwaukee architecture

-The 2020 convention will take place at the Fiserv Forum, the home of the NBA’s Milwaukee Bucks.
+The 2020 convention was going to take place at the Fiserv Forum, the home of the NBA’s Milwaukee Bucks, before the pandemic hit.
 Reynolds can talk about the building’s design as well as the unique characteristics of the burgeoning Deer District, the commercial and residential area surrounding the arena that opened in 2018.
 An associate professor of architecture, Reynolds can also speak about the history of the yellow, cream-colored bricks common in the Milwaukee area that give southeastern Wisconsin a distinctive look.

 Bettina Arnold, history of beer